-(a) Role. - The Board of Immigration Appeals is the highest administrative body for interpreting and apply immigration laws.
+(a) Role. - The Board of Immigration Appeals is the highest administrative body for interpreting and applying immigration laws.
 The Board is responsible for applying the immigration and nationality laws uniformly throughout the United States.
 Accordingly, the Board has been given nationwide jurisdiction to review the orders of Immigration Judges and certain decisions made by the Department of Homeland Security (DHS), and to provide guidance to the Immigration Judges, DHS, and others, through published decisions.
 The Board is tasked with resolving the questions before it in a manner that is timely, impartial, and consistent with the Immigration and Nationality Act and regulations, and to provide clear and uniform guidance to Immigrations Judges, DHS, and the general public on the proper interpretation and administration of the Immigration and Nationality Act and its implementing regulations.
 8 C.F.R. § 1003.1(d)(1).

-The Board is also responsible for the recognition of organizations and the accreditation of representatives wishing to practice before the Immigration Courts, DHS, and the Board.
-See Chapter 2.4 (Accredited Representatives).
-The Board also has appellate review authority of disciplinary decisions of representatives appearing before the Immigration Courts, DHS, and the Board.
-See Chapter 11 (Discipline of Practitioners).
+The Board also has appellate review authority of disciplinary decisions of recognized organizations and representatives appearing before the Immigration Courts, DHS, and the Board.
+See Chapter 11 (Discipline).

-(b) Location within the federal government. - The Board of Immigration Appeals is a component of the Executive Office for Immigration Review (EOIR) and, along with the
+(b) Location within the federal government. - The Board of Immigration Appeals is a component of the Executive Office for Immigration Review (EOIR) and, along with the Office of the Chief Immigration Judge (OCIJ) and the Office of the Chief Administrative Hearing Officer (OCAHO), operates under the supervision of the Director of the Executive

-Office of the Chief Immigration Judge (OCIJ) and the Office of the Chief Administrative Hearing Officer (OCAHO), operates under the supervision of the Director of the Executive Office for Immigration Review.
+Office for Immigration Review.
 See 8 C.F.R. § 1003.0(a).
 In turn, EOIR is a component of the Department of Justice and operates under the authority and supervision of the Attorney General.
 See Appendix C (Organizational Chart).